 Our free just diagnosed booklet covers the topics that people with epilepsy have told us are helpful when you are newly diagnosed.
+To download a pdf of the booklet visit epilepsysociety.org.uk/diagnosis

 Our confidential helpline provides emotional support and information for anyone wanting to know more about epilepsy.